Labored or stopped breathing

-- Be sure to have a list of all medications, including strength and dosage that you are currently giving your pet.
+Be sure to have a list of all medications, including the strength and dosage that you are currently giving your pet.

 If diagnostic testing or surgery (including endoscopy or ultrasound) is a consideration, food should be withheld after 9:00 p.m. on the evening prior to your scheduled appointment.

 As the first Animal Specialty & Emergency Center in Brevard County, we are have seen a wide variety of cases and our staff is knowledgeable in all areas of emergency animal medicine.
-Additionally, our hospitals is well equipped with the latest in life saving equipment, technology and medicines.
+Additionally, our hospital is well equipped with the latest in life-saving equipment, technology, and medicines.

 Emergency Care & Treatment – when pets face immediate distress, illness or accidents that require urgent evaluation and treatment for life threatening problems.